George Davis Monument

 In the early morning hours of June 25, 2020, the City of Wilmington removed the statue of Davis "in order to protect the public safety and to preserve important historical artifacts."

 The dismantling was coincident with the firing of three city police officers following the discovery of their "brutally racist" discussions on official police recording equipment.
-The pedestal, with its false Lost Cause inscriptions, was covered with a shroud.
+The pedestal, with its Lost Cause inscriptions, was covered with a shroud.
 By June 30, the pedestal was covered with a black shroud, which obscured the inscriptions.

 On August 2, 2021, the City Council voted to permanently remove the monument from public property.
 The city recognized ownership by Cape Fear 3, United Daughters of the Confederacy.
 The city will store away the statue and pedestal until the UDC is ready to take possession.
 In a statement, the government said it considered the matter of the disposition of the statue closed.

 History

 Davis Remembered for Oratory

 When the monument project was conceived, Davis was well-remembered among the city's white elite as a skilled orator.
 The statue depicts Davis, hand on lectern, giving a speech.